logeecom/pl_location_picker/readme.md

-### Communication protocol
+### User manual

-1. You can include location picker library by loading it in an iframe.
-You can specify lang query parameter in an iframe url to select particular language.

-2. When location picker library is loaded and ready to receive locations it will send message in following format: `{type: 'ready'}`
+1. Include location picker library and translations provided in `/js/` directory.

-3. Upon receiving message from step 2 you have to provide locations to be rendered on map.
-Message sent to library should be in this format `{type:'locations', payload:DropOff[]}`.
-**Note** DropOff is an json array of `Packlink\BusinessLogic\Http\DTO\DropOff`.

-4. When location picker library receives locations, received locations will be rendered on google maps thus allowing user to make selection.

-5. When user selects location, location picker library will send message in the following format:
-`{type:'select', payload: {id: SELECTED_LOCATION_ID}}`.

-#### Reset
+2. Include location picker css provided `/css/` directory. **Note** CSS depends on images provided in `/img/` directory.

+3. Copy `<location-picker>` tag to your html page where you wish to display location picker.

+4. Copy `<location-picker-template>` anywhere on your page.
+Make sure this tag is loaded before you try to display location picker.

-You can reset location picker library by sending following message `{type:'reset'}`.
+5. Display location picker by invoking `Packlink.locationPicker.display` method.

 #### Example implementation
-Reference implementation of specified communication protocol can be found at `/examples/index.html`
+Reference implementation can be found at `/examples/index.html`